 The course presents an overview of sustainability, sustainable engineering principles and sustainable engineering design principles.
 Students will understand and appreciate the necessity for moving toward sustainable technologies.

-The application of fundamental principles of thermodynamics, economics and statistical risk analysis to problems associated with technology for sustainable energy in the development of society.
-Topics include quantifying energy technologies and risk, appropriate technologies and the use of energy resources.
+A systems approach to the application of fundamental principles of thermodynamics, energy conversion, economics, and statistical risk analysis to problems associated with technology for sustainable energy.
+Topics include systems engineering modeling approach, quantifying energy technologies and risk, thermodynamic analysis of energy conversion cycles, appropriate technologies, and the use of energy resources.

-Course covers the concept of ecological systems; environmental determinism, technological determinism; the influence of markets, regulations and policy on development; predominant goals of sustainability; and the critical role of engineers in achieving sustainable development.
+Course covers the concept of ecological systems; environmental determinism; the influence of markets, regulations and policy on development predominant goals of sustainability; and the critical role of engineers in achieving sustainable development.

 Required elective courses (12 credit hrs.)